ny-collins/curiosity-pwa/docs/user-guide.md

 ---

 Thank you for choosing Curiosity!
 We hope this guide helps you make the most of your personal knowledge management journey.
-Happy journaling! 📝✨
+Happy jotting! 📝✨